AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/configure-destination-instructions.md

 Depending on whether you specify `"authenticationRule": "CUSTOMER_AUTHENTICATION"` or `"authenticationRule": "PLATFORM_AUTHENTICATION"` in the destination configuration above, you can set up authentication for your destination by using the `/destination` or the `/credentials` endpoint.

-* **Most common case**: If you selected `"authenticationRule": "CUSTOMER_AUTHENTICATION"` in the destination configuration and your destination supports the OAuth 2 authentication method, read [OAuth 2 authentication](../functionality/destination-configuration/oauth2-authentication.md).
+If you selected `"authenticationRule": "CUSTOMER_AUTHENTICATION"` in the destination configuration and your destination supports the OAuth 2 authentication method, read [OAuth 2 authentication](../functionality/destination-configuration/oauth2-authentication.md).

-* If you selected `"authenticationRule": "PLATFORM_AUTHENTICATION"`, you must create a [credentials configuration](../credentials-api/create-credential-configuration.md).
+If you selected `"authenticationRule": "PLATFORM_AUTHENTICATION"`, you must create a [credentials configuration](../credentials-api/create-credential-configuration.md).

 ## Step 6: Test your destination {#test-destination}